 Expert Opinions

 Math educators and experts agree that a solid foundation in arithmetic is crucial for success in STEM fields.
-They emphasize the importance of practicing these skills regularly and using real-world examples to illustrate their relevance.
+They make clear the importance of practicing these skills regularly and using real-world examples to illustrate their relevance.

 Tips and Expert Advice